 Facing an injury in the aftermath of an accident can make anyone feel overwhelmed and frustrated.
-You may have mounting medical bills, lost wages, and have to deal with physical and emotional challenges from day to day.
+You may have mounting medical bills, lost wages, and physical and emotional challenges from day to day.

-If you plan to file a lawsuit for your injuries after an accident, the statute of limitations can play a big role in how long you have the right to be compensated.
-Knowing how the statute of limitations works could help you protect that right and avoid issues with your claim(s) down the road.
+If you plan to bring a claim for injuries you sustained, the statute of limitations can play a big role in how long you have the right to be compensated.
+Knowing how the statute of limitations for personal injury works could help you protect that right and avoid issues with your claim(s) down the road.

 How The Statute Of Limitations Works

-The statute of limitations sets a strict limit on the amount of time an injured party has the right to seek compensation for those injuries after an accident.
-Generally, this means that if you plan to file a personal injury lawsuit, you must do so before the deadline that is set by the statute of limitations.
+The statute of limitations in personal injury law sets a strict time frame an injured person has to file a lawsuit after an accident.
+Generally, this means that if you plan to file a personal injury claim, you must solve the case of file a lawsuit before the deadline that is set by the statute of limitations.

 Filing after the statute of limitations has run out usually results in cases being dismissed, because there is no longer a right to sue—but there are some exceptions.